 All types of asbestos is dangerous.
 Contrary to popular belief, there is no 'safe level' of exposure to loose asbestos fibres.
 They remain airborne for long periods and once inhaled, the fibres often 'hook' on to the lungs indefinitely.
 Continued exposure can cause chronic health issues such as lung disease, asthma and asbestosis.
 Over time (usually over a span of 20 years), this exposure can also lead to 'asbestos cancer' - better known as mesothelioma.
-Types of Asbestos Exposure Direct/Primary Exposure - workers or individuals that work with asbestos containing materials, asbestos mines and manufacturing companies and are exposed to loose fibres on a regular basis.
+Types of Asbestos Exposure

+Direct/Primary Exposure - workers or individuals that work with asbestos containing materials, asbestos mines and manufacturing companies and are exposed to loose fibres on a regular basis.
 Secondary Exposure - asbestos fibres carried by a person that works directly with asbestos via their clothes or personal items.
 These fibres become airborne and often affect people in the same household.
 Environmental Exposure - often a result of illegal or unsafe asbestos disposal practices.
 Loose fibres are often carried away with the wind to nearby surrounds and affects individuals in the area.
+Over time exposure to asbestos can result in cancer THE MOST COMMON DISEASES ASSOCIATED WITH EXPOSURE TO ASBESTOS ARE ASBESTOSIS & MESOTHELIOMA

-How to Identify Asbestos in Your Home If your home was constructed prior to the 1990s, do not attempt a renovation in your home.
+Mesothelioma is a type of cancer that develops from the thin layer of tissue that covers many of the internal organs 80% of cases are the result of exposure to asbestos Asbestosis is long term inflammation and scarring of the lungs due to asbestos.
+Complications may include lung cancer, and pulmonary heart disease How to Identify Asbestos in Your Home If your home was constructed prior to the 1990s, do not attempt a renovation in your home.
 This is because identifying asbestos containing materials in your home is a very difficult task.
 Even trained individuals may not be able to identify all asbestos containing materials.
 A lab test often indicates the presence or absence of asbestos in a material.
 Therefore, it is recommended that if in doubt, treat the material as though it is asbestos and contact a licensed removalist.
 Left Fire usually circulates the air and spreads loose asbestos fibres within the building Disasters and Storm Damage Most asbestos containing building materials usually crack and release loose fibres during fires in homes.
 The burning fire usually circulates the air and spreads loose asbestos fibres within the building.
 Therefore, entering a fire damaged property is not advisable even after a fire has been extinguished.
 Disturbance of debris at fire damaged properties will stir up settled loose fibres and should must not be entered until a fire damage restoration is complete.
 Similar to above, storms may also damage asbestos containing materials.
 Water damaged building materials become susceptible to cracks and breakages and may sometimes collapse and spread loose fibres throughout the residence.
 Hail damage, roof collapse, flooding, fallen trees and flying debris during storms are all examples of ways asbestos can be released into the home environment.
 Licensed Removalists Asbestos Removalists are licensed to safely remove asbestos by following strict guidelines to prevent further contamination.
 There are two types of licence holders: